 Curious by nature, cats are true masters of their environments and rely on their sense of sight for a variety of things.
 An outdoor cat may watch for small creatures to stalk and hunt, keep an eye out for possible predators, or remain on alert in case another cat wanders into his territory, all of which are natural-born instincts.
 When moved indoors, a cat's tendency to lock his sights on a moving object doesn't go away just because he's not outside.
 There is still plenty for your cat to stalk and set her sights on inside the home — you!

-In most cases, cat staring isn't anything to be concerned about, assuming an attack or other aggressive behaviors don't follow the stares.
-Sometimes, however, staring can be a symptom of a health issue, reports Pet Health Network.
+In most cases cat staring isn't a cause for concern, assuming an attack or other aggressive behaviors don't follow the stares.
+Sometimes, however, staring can be a symptom of a health issue.
 Common conditions associated with staring include heart failure, kidney disease, and hyperthyroidism, all of which can result in hypertension if untreated.
-If you notice that your cat's pupils are dilated, or if she seems to stare at you with empty eyes, a trip to the veterinarian is recommended.
+If your cat's pupils remain dilated, or if she seems to stare at you with empty eyes, it's time for a trip to the veterinarian.

-Additionally, staring between cats is usually considered to be a sign of aggression, and should be stopped as quickly as possible.
+Additionally, staring between cats is usually considered to be a sign of aggression, so stop it as quickly as possible.
 To safely break up a stare-off between cats, try making a loud noise to scare them apart from one another.
 Because cats will often size each other up by staring when they are first introduced, you can avoid potential problems by introducing them slowly and supervising them during their early days until they become better acquainted.

 Other odd cat behaviors